 Over the last four decades, the average time it has taken to build a new nuclear power plant has ranged from 58 to 120 months - or, in other words, up to a decade.
-These projects are often completed late and significantly over budget.
+These projects are often completed late and significantly over budget, for example the Atucha-2 reactor in Argentina where construction began in 1981 and was grid connected in 2014.
 This is a long-term commitment, meaning that many countries simply idled capacity rather than tear it down even when the industry suffered image issues following Fukushima.